mattdistefano/accessibility-training/readme.md

 Graphical content may also be included via HTML canvas elements, inline SVGs, and CSS shapes (basic graphics created by clever composition of CSS rules -  for example, arrows or hamburger menus).
 In all cases, developers should ask themselves whether the visual content adds meaning that a non-sighted user would benefit from.
 For example, a hamburger menu constructed using pure CSS may be recognizable to a sighted user, but a user of a screen reader would not be able to identify it without additional instruction.
 (1.1.1)

-TODO more details on how to handle this

 ### Keyboard operability

 Developers should take a couple steps to provide support for keyboard-only users: